 I am a psychotherapist specializing in work with people of color healing from trauma or experiencing life transitions.
 My passions include supporting those of marginalized populations using cultural specific strategies and techniques.
 There seems to have always been a negative stigma surrounding therapy or seeking therapy.
 In my community and relative to similar cultures, the negative perceptions still makes some people hesitant to try it out.
 My goal is to help dismantle this stigma so people of all cultures and race can find representation and benefits towards mental health and wellness.

 I am a cisgender Black woman.
 I use the pronouns she, her, and hers.
 My family and I immigrated from Ethiopia to the United States when I was about four years old.
 I’ve traveled quite a bit since then, but Portland, Oregon has always remained home.
 My single mother was determined to finance me through private school from first grade through 12th grade.
 I didn’t have much passion for sports growing up but valued the arts, exercise, social sciences, and community volunteering.
-I have a Bachelor’s degree in Psychology from Portland State University with a minor in Business Administration.
-After a few years working in my community, I sought out my Master’s in Counselor Education degree across the country from California University of Pennsylvania.
+I have a Bachelor’s degree in Psychology from Portland State University.
+After a few years working in my community, I sought out my Master’s in Counselor Education across the country at PennWest University, formerly named California University of Pennsylvania.